AdilAbubacker/rentezy_backend/README.md

     Note over Gateway,Auth: Auth owns secret key for JWT<br>Gateway just verifies via Auth API
 ```
+### 🔗 Architectural Benefits & Real-World Impact

+- 🔐 **Zero-Trust Security:** The gateway is a shield.
+It validates *every single request* before it can access the internal Kubernetes network.
+- 📦 **Centralized Logic:** All cross-cutting concerns (Auth, Rate Limiting, Routing) live in one place.
+- 🛡️ **Secret Isolation:** The JWT secret key **never** leaves the `Auth Service`.
+The gateway and other services don't know it, drastically reducing the attack surface.
+- 🔄 **Developer Velocity:** Service teams (like `Booking` or `Property`) don't write *any* auth code.
+They just build business logic and trust that incoming requests are already authenticated.
+- 🚀 **Scalability:** The `Auth Service` scales independently.
+If auth becomes a bottleneck, we scale *only* that service, not the entire gateway.

+> **Result: Bulletproof security at the front door, zero auth-logic duplication in 10+ services.**
 **Architecture Highlights:**
 - ✅ **Single Entry Point**: Only API Gateway exposed via Ingress Controller
 - ✅ **Centralized Auth Service**: JWT secret key isolated in ONE service only